-- 1.1.
-The Freedom of Information Act 2000 (FOIA) provides a legal right of access to all recorded information held by, or on behalf of, a public authority. - 1.2.
-To comply with the FOIA, we must - respond to requests for information within 20 working days - make available a publication scheme via our website
+1.1.
+The Freedom of Information Act 2000 (FOIA) provides a legal right of access to all recorded information held by, or on behalf of, a public authority.
+It is a tool that helps members of the public make public authorities accountable for their actions and allows public debate to be better informed and more proactive.
+It is a right that is fundamental to democracy.

-- maintain good records management so we know what information we have, where it is, who has access to it, why we hold it and how long we need to keep it for. - 1.3.
+- 1.2.
+To comply with the FOIA, we must - respond to requests for information - make available a publication scheme via our website - maintain good records management so we know what information we have, where it is, who has access to it, why we hold it and how long we need to keep it for. - 1.3.
 This procedure provides guidance on dealing with a request for information under FOIA and for good records management. - 1.4.
 For requests for personal information under the Data Protection Act, please see Managing Personal Information Procedure. - 1.5.
 Information held by the Service is also available under other statutory access regimes.
 These are the Local Government Code of Transparency, the Environmental Information Regulations 2004 and the Local Government (Access to Information) Act 1985.